 coastal hazard has the same meaning as in the Coastal Protection Act 1979.

-coastal lake means a body of water specified in Schedule 1 to State Environmental coastal protection works has the same meaning as in the Coastal Protection Act 1979. coastal waters of the State-see section 58 of the Interpretation Act 1987. coastal zone has the same meaning as in the Coastal Protection Act 1979.
-Note.
-The term is defined as follows:
+coastal lake means a body of water specified in Schedule 1 to State Environmental coastal protection works has the same meaning as in the Coastal Protection Act 1979.

 Planning Policy No 71-Coastal Protection.